-Nonetheless, the Company does have a policy on the composition of the Board of Directors, a copy of which is available on the company website www.prysmiangroup.com under The Group/governance/shareholders meeting section.
-This policy provides guidelines and recommendations on features required of Company Directors.
+Nonetheless, the Company does have a policy on the composition of the Board of Directors, which is available on the company website www.prysmiangroup.com under the Company/Governance/Shareholders Meeting section.
+This policy provides guidelines and recommendations on the characteristics that the Company Directors should possess.
 For further details please refer to paragraph 4.2 of the Report.